noties/Debug/README.md

 quantity of variables to check at almost no pain (and time).

+### What's new (1.1.3
+* Decreased number of method calls inside Debug.java
+* Empty Timer implementation if !isDebug

 ### What's new (1.1.2)
 * Methods in logcat are now clickable
 * Small change to trace pattern to exclude Debug.java